xrdocs/automation/_tutorials/deploying-multi-vendor-l2vpn-services-crosswork-network-controller.md

 set protocols mpls label-switched-path lsp_to_pe2 to 198.19.1.4 set protocols mpls interface ge-0/0/0
 ```
-We configured our virtual environment to ignore the MTU setting so the l2circuit (Juniper)/ xconnect(Cisco) could come up (notice the L2circuit is **UP** on both ends):
+**Note:** We configured our virtual environment to ignore the MTU setting so the l2circuit (Juniper)/ xconnect(Cisco) could come up (notice the L2circuit is **UP** on both ends).
+This is specific to this virtual environment.
+It's strongly advised to use similar MTU in production networks.
+{: .notice}

 Juniper ouput:
 <div class="highlighter-rouge">